+This MLEntityCoordinationGroup instance can be created by the system (MnS producer) or pre-installed.

 One ML entity may have dependencies on one or more of the other ML entities of the same group.

 One group is associated with at least two ML entities.